 Trade and prosperity

 From the time of the Parthians, despite internal upheavals and political change, the mercantile class in Central Asia and the sub-continent flourished.
 The Parthians and the Kushans opened Central Asia to China and to India.
 The Roman demand for spices and luxury goods brought Roman traders to India and beyond.
-The merchants, attracted to Buddhism and, in India., Jainism, led their communities to prosper - evidenced by inscriptions documenting their philanthropy.
+The merchants, attracted to Buddhism and, in India, Jainism, led their communities to prosperity - evidenced by inscriptions documenting their philanthropy.
 Coinage was issued on a massive scale, and foreign currency, such as Roman denarii, circulated widely.

 The Sasanian Kushanshahs

 From the time of Shapur I's victories (of which no real details are known), the western section (Bactria, Tocharistan) of the Kushan empire was under Sasanian control.
 Most evidence is from coinage.
 It appears not to have been ruled directly by the Sasanian king of kings, but to have been allowed a degree of independence ruled by its own Kushanshahs, who originated from a cadet branch of the family.